eacolina/xdai-eth-bridge/README.md

     (await Emitter.new()).address
     .exit
     ```
-    This will return the address of the ETH proxy contract, paste this in a new environmment variable `ETH_EMITTER_ADDRESS`.
+    This will return the address of the ETH proxy contract, paste this in a new environment variable `ETH_EMITTER_ADDRESS`.

 - Deploy the contract on xDai, run the following:
     ```